-The page now reads:

 From a Frank Lloyd Wright House to a Japanese Garden and a Tuscan-style vineyard, you’re sure to find a unique angle at one of the top 10 photography spots in the Bay Area.
-So grab your camera, a bike or your Clipper Card, and if you don’t have a good compact camera – consider getting a good one!
+So without further ado, grab your bike or your Clipper Card, and if you don’t have a good compact camera – consider getting a good one!
 You can check this best compact camera list, and let’s start exploring!

 1. Capture the Adventure: Take a Boat Tour of the Farallon Islands

 Famous for the great whites who frequent their surrounding waters, the Farallon Islands are also called “California’s Galapagos.”
 Translation: They’re perfect for nature lovers—or those with a taste for danger.

 2. A (Tasting) Room with a View: Kuleto Estate Winery

 When you think of Napa, you don’t typically picture dramatic mountain scenery, but that’s what you get at Kuleto Estate.
 Less than two hours from San Francisco you’ll find delicious wines set against a backdrop of undulating geography, stunning flora, and a Tuscan-style property makes for crazy camera-fodder. (kuletoestate.com)

 Directions: The winery is only accessible by driving, but it’s a beautiful route.

 3. View from the Top: Mt.
 Diablo

 This devilishly titled mountain is heaven for outdoor enthusiasts.
 Hike, bike, or climb to the top, where you can actually see for hundreds of miles —it’s rumored to be the second-most expansive view in the world.
 From Diablo’s 3,849-foot peak, visitors can see more of the earth’s surface than from anywhere else except Africa’s 19,340-foot Kilimanjaro.
 For a moderate 6.5 mile day hike, try the Mt.
 Diablo Grand Loop.

 4. The Hidden Gem: Hayward Japanese Gardens

 Yes, we have our own Japanese gardens in Golden Gate Park, but sometimes you just want to get away and try something new.
 The tiny but mighty Hayward Gardens provide the perfect place to do that.
 They also hold the distinction of being California’s first Japanese gardens and sticking to traditional designs and materials.

 5. The Wright Stuff: The Hanna “Honeycomb” House